alimazdistan/ansible/README.md

-Playbook to Setup Nginx and Deploy Barista Cafe Template This Ansible playbook automates the process of setting up Nginx on a remote server, downloading the Barista Cafe template from Tooplate, extracting the files, and deploying the website.
+Playbook to Setup Nginx and Deploy Barista Cafe Template.
+This Ansible playbook automates the process of setting up Nginx on a remote server, downloading the Barista Cafe template from Tooplate, extracting the files, and deploying the website.

 Steps: